Atled9/env/README.md

 ```
 ## Going Forward

-* Implement a far clipping plane to prevent an infinite render distance
+* Implement a far clipping plane to prevent an infinite render distance, which can
+  hamper performance in large environments
 * Use homogeneous coordinates for conversion, projection, and 3D movement
 * Render surfaces as triangles and implement surface occlusion
 * Implement light sources and surface lighting